 Facts About the Games

-The 25th anniversary of the 1984 Olympic Games were celebrated in the LA Coliseum on July 19, 2009 when Peter Ueberroth gave a commemorative speech and the giant cauldron was lit once more.
+- The 25th anniversary of the 1984 Olympic Games was celebrated in the LA Coliseum on July 19, 2009, when Peter Ueberroth gave a commemorative speech and the giant cauldron was lit once more.

 "Stars" of the 1984 Summer Olympics in Los Angeles